 The Mentoring Environment

-Formal mentoring permits institutions to adjust work, establish clear guidelines, and reward outstanding mentors (Brad 2007).
+Formal mentoring permits institutions to adjust work, establish clear guidelines, increase continuity, establish closer relationships, and reward outstanding mentors (Odonnell).
 It is a wise practice to have all senior employees contribute to mentoring.
 This can be seen also a key tool for further advancement and consolidation of careers.
 Mentoring should be seen as a valued activity that saves time, money and facilitates promotion.
 Measures should be established to gauge success.
 One should also promote these achievements (Herrington).
-Protégés should set expectations that are realistic.
+Proteges should set expectations that are realistic.
 This can involve a mentoring network.
 Mentoring should be viewed as a career long process.
-The protégés should evaluate the system.
+The proteges should evaluate the system.
 Active mentoring permits one to instill in the future the positive traits of the past, Herrington states,"No one is allowed to fall through the cracks," (Herrington).

 The mentees will need to adapt through a process of uncertainty reduction.
 This involves role clarity, social acceptance, and self efficacy.
 Role clarity and social acceptance reflect job satisfaction commitment, and institutional acceptance.
 Self efficacy reflects one's intention to remain and turnover (Baur et al. 2007).
-Brad has stated that mentorships build enduring personal relationships and are reciprocal relationships.
-By serving as models the mentors provide mentees with social and emotional support (Brad 2007).
+Megginson has stated that mentorships build enduring personal relationships and are reciprocal relationships.
+By serving as models the mentors provide mentees with social and emotional support (Megginson D., Clutterbuck D. 1995).

 Successfully mentoring Generation X and Millennials entails understanding the culture from which they emerged and their values collectively and individually.
 Engaging a culture that embraces continuity through the passing of skills from one generation to the next is the sign of a mature system of excellence.
 Different eras have shaped natural humans in different manners but this is not exclusive.
 The development of a quality workforce and work environment can be successful by guiding the unfolding talents of both Xers and Millennials.
 Understanding individual identities, social support, personal goals, and education will facilitate a positive experience (Trower 2009).